 There are more masters degrees that are available to English speakers that also have a working proficiency in German, as some of these classes are taught in German as well.
 Admission for these courses requires proof of proficiency.

 Stuttgart is the heart of Germany’s industrial complex, with the automotive industry at its heart.
 It’s no surprise that Mechanical Engineering has a special place at Stuttgart university.

 In fact, it has a unique program that takes place in Germany, but also involves studying in the US at the famed Georgia Tech university.
 But, if you want to take part in this special program, you’ll need to speak both German and English very well.
 The two universities complement each other particularly well: facilitating deeper knowledge in the key areas of design, production, energy- and process engineering, automotive engineering, mechanics, mechatronics and engineering cybernetics.
 If you do make the cut, then you’ll be able to get a joint degree accredited by both renowned universities.
-With this degree under your belt, an internship and job Stuttgart's core industry is quite likely!
+With this degree under your belt, an internship and job Stuttgart's core industry in one of the many startups is quite likely!

 Let’s check out how Stuttgart University does in the rankings!
 We’ll be looking at 3 influential university ranking programs that scored Stuttgart university in 2019, when it was operational under normal conditions.